JacquesGariepy/out-of-code-insights/README.md

 - **Sort annotations**:
   - Sort annotations by date, number of comments, etc., for efficient management.

+### Batch Editing Annotations

+- **Modify multiple annotations**:
+  - Open the annotations panel.
+  - Select the annotations you wish to edit.
+  - Use the **`Batch Edit Annotations`** command to apply changes to all selected annotations simultaneously.

+### Keyword Search

+- **Search for annotations by keyword**:
+  - Use the **`Keyword Search`** feature in the annotations panel.
+  - Enter the desired keyword to filter annotations containing that term.

+### Filter by Severity

+- **Categorize annotations**:
+  - Use the **`Filter by Severity`** option to display annotations based on their assigned severity levels (e.g., info, warning, error).

+### Show Copilot Suggestion

+- **View simulated suggestions**:
+  - Use the **`Show Copilot Suggestion`** command to display simulated GitHub Copilot suggestions within your annotations.

+### Auto-Resolve Stale Annotations

+- **Automatic management**:
+  - Enable **`Auto-Resolve Stale Annotations`** to automatically handle annotations that are outdated or no longer relevant.

+### Exporting and Importing Annotations

+- **Export Annotations to JSON**
+  - Use the `Export Annotations to JSON` command to export all annotations to a JSON file.
+  - Command: `annotations.exportJSON`

+- **Import Annotations from JSON**
+  - Use the `Import Annotations from JSON` command to import annotations from a JSON file.
+  - Command: `annotations.importJSON`

+### Managing Annotations

+- **Search Annotations by Tag**
+  - Tag your annotations and use the `Search Annotations by Tag` command to filter them.
+  - Command: `annotations.searchByTag`

+- **Toggle Annotation Pin**
+  - Pin or unpin annotations to keep important notes visible.
+  - Command: `annotations.pinToggle`

+- **Convert Annotation to GitHub Issue**
+  - Convert your annotations into GitHub issues for better tracking and management.
+  - Command: `annotations.convertToIssue`

+### Enhanced Features

+- **Show Copilot Suggestion (Simulated)**
+  - Display simulated GitHub Copilot suggestions within your annotations to enhance productivity.
+  - Command: `annotations.showCopilotSuggestion`

+- **Auto-Resolve Stale Annotations**
+  - Automatically resolve annotations that are outdated or no longer relevant.
+  - Command: `annotations.autoResolveStale`

+- **Batch Edit Annotations in File**
+  - Modify multiple annotations simultaneously within a file to streamline your workflow.
+  - Command: `annotations.batchEdit`

+- **Keyword Search in Annotations**
+  - Quickly locate annotations by searching for specific keywords.
+  - Command: `annotations.keywordSearch`

+- **Filter Annotations by Severity**
+  - Organize annotations based on their severity levels for better prioritization.
+  - Command: `annotations.filterBySeverity`

 ### Important Notes

 - **File modification**: